graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 </div>
 <br/>

 Note that there is a difference between "nullable" and "not required".
-If we have a nullable int as an input parameter, without a default value we still have to pass it to the field, even if we pass it as null.
+If we have a nullable int as an input parameter, without a default value we still have to pass it to the field, even if we pass it as null just like if we were to invoke the method from our C# code.

 <div class="sideBySideCode hljs">
 <div>